What does that position entail?

 What a great story.
-Anyone that knows our owner/president Scott Hendrickson will be able to visualize this.
+Anyone that knows Olympus Controls former owner/president Scott Hendrickson, will be able to visualize this.
 I met Scott for the first time when he made a sales call on my previous company.
 He was showing the latest miniature actuator.
 We didn’t even work on or sell mechanical equipment, but he was passionate and engaging.
 I think he might have been traveling with someone else, but all I remembered was Scott, his smile, and his engaging personality.
 About three years later, I was standing in line at a UPS store shipping a package.
 About three people behind me I hear someone say, “Hey, Jason Brickner, How are you doing”.
 I turned around to see Scott.
 I couldn’t remember his name, but I hadn’t forgotten him or his face.
 He acted like we had just had lunch the day before.
 I said I was good but he could see the bewilderment on my face.
-How the hell did this guy remember me or my full name.
+How the heck did this guy remember me or my full name.
 It had been three years!
 That’s Scott though.
 A few months later he asked me to go to lunch, then a few weeks after that dinner, then a few weeks after that asked me to come and meet the rest of the Olympus Family in Portland and the rest is history.
 What an awesome company of friends to work and have fun with.

 What do you like best about working at Olympus?

 The people… the support from management… the opportunity to run my territory like it was my own business.
 The entrepreneurial spirit runs deep at Olympus Controls.
 The leadership is fantastic.
 The teamwork tight.
 I consider everyone I work with like a friend I can count on.